Harshkt214/mediquiz-policy/terms.md

-# Terms and Use for Mediquiz
+# Terms of Use for Mediquiz
 ## Introduction

 Mediquiz is an online platform providing study materials for NEET examination to students.
 These Terms of Use ("Terms") govern your use of our application ("App") and services ("Services").